 During the technical discovery project we can talk with your key stakeholders – those people who know what’s working and what’s not.
 And we separate the ‘must-haves’ from the ‘nice-to-haves’.
 We also get a sense for capability within your organisation and we help manage expectations to ensure they align with your budgetary constraints.
 The outcome of a paid discovery process is normally a document outlining what we’ve learned, along with our recommendations for the best path forward and pricing.
 Our recommendations may include third party solutions where they are the best fit.

 The benefits of this sort of discovery process are clear.
 It dramatically reduces the likelihood of the client selecting the wrong technology.
 It decreases the chances of key functionality having been overlooked.
 And it creates the foundation for a relationship between the client and the vendor that is essential for a multi-year project delivery.
 If we can’t earn the trust and respect of the client during the discovery process, then we are arguably not the right vendor to deliver the solution.

 However, if you are determined to do so, please ensure it thoroughly describes the outcomes you wish to achieve, and avoid the temptation to prescribe exactly how and what vendors must deliver.
-Importantly, please ensure you indicate your budget, or at the very least an expected range for the entire project (and ideally an indication for each of the major components for complex projects).
-Vendors need to know that the value of the project is sufficient to justify the significant investment necessary to draft a response document for your RFP.
+Make sure you give vendors plenty of time to make the resources available that will be necessary to formulate a proposal document for you.
+Importantly, please ensure you indicate your budget, or at the very least an expected range for the entire project (and ideally an indication for each of the major components for complex projects) both up-front and ongoing.